Seán McGarry: Biography

-Throughout the Irish War of Independence, McGarry served as a commander and was eventually elected to Second Dáil in the 1921 elections as a Sinn Féin Teachta Dála (TD) representing Dublin Mid.
+Throughout the Irish War of Independence, McGarry served as a commander and was eventually elected to Second Dáil at the 1921 elections as a Sinn Féin Teachta Dála (TD) representing Dublin Mid.
 He, like the majority of those in the Irish Republican Brotherhood, supported the Anglo-Irish Treaty and was involved in debates against de Valera during the controversy, most especially discussing the status of Sinn Féin as a political entity.

-He was re-elected as a Pro-Treaty Sinn Féin TD in the 1922 general election, siding with the Free State government during the Irish Civil War.
+He was re-elected as a Pro-Treaty Sinn Féin TD at the 1922 general election, siding with the Free State government during the Irish Civil War.
 Liam Lynch and other members of the anti-Treaty IRA planned the assassination of McGarry among other TDs supporting the Public Safety Bill.
 As one anti-Treaty volunteer told Ernie O'Malley, "Seán McGarry was often drunk in Amiens St. and the boys wanted to shoot him and the Staters there but I wouldn't let them..."

 On 10 December 1922, shortly before the first meeting of the Free State parliament, a fire was deliberately set by irregulars (anti-Treatyites) at his family home.
 His seven-year-old son, Emmet, was badly burned and died as a result.
 Seán McGarry was one of four targeted by anti-Treatyites during the December Free State executions.
 De Valera publicly denounced the attack.

-McGarry was re-elected as a Cumann na nGaedheal TD in the 1923 general election for Dublin North.
-Dissatisfied and disillusioned with Cumann na nGeadhael, he resigned from the party after the Irish Army Mutiny and joined Joseph McGrath's National Party.
+McGarry was re-elected as a Cumann na nGaedheal TD at the 1923 general election for Dublin North.
+Dissatisfied and disillusioned with Cumann na nGeadhael, he resigned from the party after the Irish Army Mutiny and joined Joseph McGrath's National Group.
 He resigned his seat in October 1924.

 After retiring from politics, he worked for the Irish Hospitals Trust.